AndiEcker/AcuSihotInterfaces/README.md

 #### Available Reservation Fields

 The table underneath is showing most of the fields that can be used to specify a reservation created within Sihot.
-Additionally most of the [client fields](#available-client-fields) can be added for to specify the orderer of a reservation.
+Additionally most of the [client fields](#available-client-fields) can be added to specify the orderer of a reservation.

 The fields marked with an asterisk (*) after their field name in the table underneath are mandatory.
 Additionally